sergiitk/grfc-proposal/A106-xds-unified-matcher-and-cel.md

 *   Other examples will skip the input and simply indicates the result of evaluation in `custom_match` field, for example, `{ "custom_match": true }`.

+For even more examples, refer to
+[Envoy's Unified Matcher API Documentation][Unified Matcher API] (note that these examples might be Envoy-specific).

 ##### Example 1: Simple Linear Match

 This example shows a basic matcher list.
 It routes requests based on the value